Turner-Kendall/TheDic/README.md

 ---

+##### todo

 - re bug?
 While attempting to limit what kinda data is being passed around I am trying to do validation on the search input without a library but something is amiss.